CDCgov/MaRS/docs/index.md

 17. With multichannel pipette set to 200 μl, remove and discard supernatant (DNA is now bound to the beads).

-18. With the Library amplification plate on the magnetic stand, perform the steps below **twice (for a total of two washes)**:
+18. With the Library amplification plate on the magnetic stand, perform steps 19-21 below **twice (for a total of two washes)**:

- A. Add 170 μl of fresh 80% ethanol.
-(DO NOT add directly to the bead, and DO NOT mix)
+**19. Add 170 μl of fresh 80% ethanol.
+(DO NOT add directly to the bead, and DO NOT mix)**

- B. Incubate the plate on the magnetic stand for 30 seconds.
+**20. Incubate the plate on the magnetic stand for 30 seconds.**

- C. Carefully remove and discard all the ethanol.
+**21. Carefully remove and discard all the ethanol.**

-19. Use a P20 multichannel pipette with fine pipette tips to remove excess ethanol.
+22. Use a P20 multichannel pipette with fine pipette tips to remove excess ethanol.

-20. With the Library amplification plate still on the magnetic stand, allow the beads to air‐dry for 3-5 minutes.

-**NOTE**: Make sure not to over dry the beads.
+23. With the Library amplification plate still on the magnetic stand, allow the beads to air‐dry for 3-5 minutes. **NOTE**: Make sure not to over dry the beads.
 Bead pellets will appear cracked if over dried.
 If cracking is observed, immediately re-suspend beads as described below regardless of drying time.

-21. Remove the plate from the magnetic stand and add 32 μl RSB to each well of the plate.
+24. Remove the plate from the magnetic stand and add 32 μl RSB to each well of the plate.

-22. With a multichannel pipette set at 25 μl, gently pipet a minimum of 10 times to thoroughly mix.
+25. With a multichannel pipette set at 25 μl, gently pipet a minimum of 10 times to thoroughly mix.

-23. Incubate at room temperature for 2-5 minutes.
+26. Incubate at room temperature for 2-5 minutes.

-24. Place the plate back on the magnetic stand for 3 minutes or until the supernatant has cleared.
+27. Place the plate back on the magnetic stand for 3 minutes or until the supernatant has cleared.

-25. Using a multichannel pipette, carefully transfer 25 μl of the supernatant from the Library amplification plate to a new 96‐well PCR plate.
+28. Using a multichannel pipette, carefully transfer 25 μl of the supernatant from the Library amplification plate to a new 96‐well PCR plate.
 Change tips between samples to avoid cross‐contamination.

 **SAFE STOPPING POINT**

-If you do not plan to proceed to _Library Clustering_, seal the plate with Microseal "B" adhesive seal.
+> If you do plan to stop here, seal the plate with Microseal "B" adhesive seal.
 Store the plate at ‐15° to ‐25°C for up to a week.

+<a id="lib_norm"></a>

+## Library Pooling, Quantification, and Normalization ##

 **Library Clustering**